-Please complete the bottom of this page if you plan to choose the "PassFail Option," sign, and return this form to your Counselor by the last Friday in September for fall courses, the last Friday in January for spring courses and the third-class day for all summer courses.
+Please complete the bottom of this page if you plan to choose the "Pass/Fail Option," sign, and return this form to your Counselor by the last Friday in September for fall courses, the last Friday in January for spring courses and the third-class day for all summer courses.

 Advanced Courses are defined as courses taken after the completion of all graduation requirements in the respective subject area(s).
-Only such courses as defined previously are eligible to be taken as PASS/FAIL.
+Only such courses as defined previously are eligible to be taken as PASSFTAIL.
 For example, Pre-Calculus does not qualify as an Advanced Course if it is a student's fourth math course.
-However, it may be taken PASS/FAIL fit the student already has four other math credits.
+However, it may be taken PASS/FAIL if the student already has four other math credits.

-, I. D. #have been informed of the the "Pass/Fail" grade system versus the traditional "Numerical point average calculations for class ra stand the "Pass/Fail" grade earned will not be included in grade nk, but credit will be granted if the course is passed.
-I also ade and documented to use the Pass/Fail system, I will not be system.
-I am requesting the "Pace/Fail" gradin g system be used in my advanced course(s) rain requesting the Tassifati graun for the duration of the cour Student Signature/Date
+I, , I. D. #have been informed of the advantages and disadvantage of using the "Pass/Fail" grade system versus the traditional "Numerical Grade" system for my class.
+I understand the "Pass/Fail" grade earned will not be included in grade point average calculations for class rank, but credit will be granted if the course is passed.
+I also understand that once my decision is made and documented to use the Pass/Fail system, I will not be returned to the "Numerical Grading" system.

+I am requesting the "Pass/Fail" grading system be used in my advanced course(s) for the duration of the course.

+Student Signature/Date